abdullah-balubaid/Fullstack-Bootcamp/README.md

 ## Description 📂

-A Cyber-Retro dashboard that turns chores into Side Quests. 🌌 It uses a high-contrast "Midnight & Neon" aesthetic where every task is a mission to earn your spot on the Global Leaderboard. 🏆
+A Cyber-Retro dashboard that turns chores into Quests. 🌌 It uses a high-contrast "Midnight & Neon" aesthetic where every task is a mission to earn your spot on the Global Leaderboard. 🏆

-**Vibe**: 80s Arcade Center 💿
+**Vibe**: 80s Neon Arcade Center 💿

 **Colors**: Neon Cyan 💎 & Laser Gold ⚡

-**Actions**: Not "Doing Tasks," but "Clearing Levels" 🕹️